vert-x/vert-x.github.io/docs_md/gradle_dev.md

 Once you've changed your dependencies just run `./gradlew idea` or `./gradlew eclipse` again to update your IDE project files with the new dependencies.

 # Next steps

-Now you've got the project all set-up and running, it's time to [explore the project](example_project.html) itself.
+Now you've got the project all set-up and running, it's time to [explore the standard project layout](dev_guide.html) itself.